hashicorp/terraform-website/content/source/docs/extend/community/contributing.html.md

 # Contributing to Terraform

-Terraform and it's diverse collection of plugins are a collaborative work between HashiCorp employees, independent cloud vendors, and a large open source community.
-HashiCorp and the Terraform team truly values every issue, pull request, and feature request received on any of its many GitHub repositories.
+Terraform and its diverse collection of plugins are a collaborative work between HashiCorp employees, independent cloud vendors, and a large open source community.
+HashiCorp and the Terraform team truly value every issue, pull request, and feature request received on any of its many GitHub repositories.
 The only prerequisite to contributing to Terraform is an interest to improve the project!